-President & CEO
+President & Chief Executive Officer

 Kay H. Wallin

-Vice President of Marketing and Public Relations, Emerald Heights
+Vice President, Marketing and Public Relations

 Ms. Wallin graduated with a bachelor’s degree in sociology from the University of Montana.
-She received national certification as a Certified Aging Services Professional through LeadingAge and the University of North Texas.
-She is a current board member and past chair of LeadingAge Washington (formerly Aging Services of Washington) and also served as a member of the Redmond Chamber of Commerce board of directors.
+She has received national certification as a Certified Aging Services Professional (CASP) through LeadingAge and the University of North Texas.
+She is a former member, and past chair, of LeadingAge Washington (formerly Aging Services of Washington) and also served as a member of the Redmond Chamber of Commerce board of directors.